knabben/k8s-labs/CKS/CLUSTER_HARDENING.md

 ### Use RBAC to minimize exposure

-# Authorization

 https://blog.styra.com/blog/why-rbac-is-not-enough-for-kubernetes-api-security

 After the request is authenticated as coming from a specific user, the request must be authorized.

 ABAC / RBAC

-# RBAC

 The RBAC API declares four kinds of Kubernetes object: Role, ClusterRole, RoleBinding and ClusterRoleBinding.
 You can describe objects, or amend them, using tools such as kubectl, just like any other Kubernetes object.

 ### Role and Cluster Role